 Notice to customer: There is no warranty on the ORS High Angle CV Boot Kit.
 This High Angle CV Boot Kit is designed to reduce CV boot wear in high angle situations.
 This part is not designed to fit in the same manner as the OEM CV boot.
 Special fitting is required for this product to function properly.
 It is the sole responsibility of the installer to ensure the CV boot fits and functions properly.
 By installing this product the customer accepts these terms.

-Do not wash these CV boots in high-powered solvents, this has been known to damage the boots in rare cases.
+Do not wash these CV boots in high-powered solvents, this has been known to damage the boots.

 Read and understand these instructions before beginning installation.
 A tensioning tool for “band-it” type CV boot clamps, and/or a standard crimp-type CV clamp tool are required for installation.
 There may be a large rubber band around the CV boot, this is intended to relieve stress due to angle; we recommend leaving it in place.
 Stretching these boots is required in many applications.
 Due to their material, these boots will stretch a good amount safely.